Sukhoi Su-1: Development

 In 1939, Sukhoi was tasked with designing a high-altitude fighter, the resulting Su-1 was a conventional monoplane with a streamlined wooden semi-monocoque fuselage, low-set all-metal wing made of duralumin and un-pressurized cockpit.
 The key feature of the aircraft was a pair of TK-2 turbochargers driven by exhaust gases from the Klimov M-105P engine.
 The prototype was completed at the Sukhoi plant in Kharkov in May 1940, flying for the first time, on 15 June 1940, with A.P.
 Chernyavsky at the controls.
 Testing continued until 3 August, when Chernavskii mistakenly landed with the landing gear retracted.
-After the completion of repairs in mid-September, testing resumed, but an in-flight engine failure on 2 October resulted in a dead-stick landing.
+After the completion of repairs in mid-September, testing resumed, but an in-flight engine failure on 2 October resulted in a deadstick landing.
 Limited flight testing continued until April 1941, with the Su-1 reaching a top speed of 641 km/h (345 kn, 400 mph) at 10,000 m (32,810 ft).
 However, the turbochargers proved unreliable and without them the aircraft was inferior in performance to the Yakovlev Yak-1.